uptonking/note4yaoo/products/pm-incubator-product-hunt.md

   - /202304
   - Find contracts that lead to full-time jobs.
   - Pangea opens doors at startups seeking marketing, engineering, ops, design, and growth talent.

+- FirstHR
+  - /202309
+  - the brand new all-in-one HR platform that will unite all HR processes from hiring to firing

 ### edu